Hiking the Grand Canyon: The Kalibab Trail to Skeleton Point

 The extent of our wildlife sightings…The Albert Squirrel

 Plant life at the canyon

 The South and North Rim are both home to a diverse variety of plant life due to the drastic change in elevation from the river to the North Rim.
-You will find just about everything including desert scrub, riparian, pinyon pine and juniper woodland, ponderosa pine, and Montane meadows and subalpine grassland communities (North Rim only).
-Also be on the lookout for gorgeous wildflowers, of which the Canyon is home to over 650.
+You will find just about everything including desert scrub, riparian, pinyon pine and juniper woodland, ponderosa pine, and Montane meadows and subalpine grassland communities (only at the North Rim).
+Also, many wildflowers inhabit the canyon (over 600 species).

 Tips for a great hike